KnowEnG/Samples_Clustering_Pipeline/README.md

 ```

 ###5.
-Use the following "make" command to create a local directory "run_dir" and place all the parameters files in it.
+Use the following "make" command to create a local directory "run_dir" and place all the run files in it.
  ```
   make run_env
  ```